-- We have developed a baseline data set - Identified populations of the endangered species Otway Bush Yabby at 6 of 11 survey locations.
-This has now been incorporated into ongoing monitoring - Identified an overall low abundance and diversity of macroinvertebrates - A review of sampling in 2013 determined that the population of Southern Pygmy Perch was reasonably stable.
+- Identified populations of the endangered species Otway Bush Yabby at 6 of 11 survey locations.
+This has now been incorporated into ongoing monitoring. - Identified an overall low abundance and diversity of macroinvertebrates. - A review of sampling in 2013 determined that the population of Southern Pygmy Perch was reasonably stable.
 Recent surveys have detected more individuals and consistent evidence of population recruitment.
 This is a positive sign as it shows successful spawning and survival. - Variability observed within the data is considered to be within natural variation.